 The first campus-wide newsletter on women's issues, The Newsstand, is published.

 The Men's Soccer team wins their first ACC championship.
 Henry Gutierrez scored the game-winning goal.

 After serving as interim chancellor for several months, Larry K. Monteith was chosen by the UNC system Board of Governors to fill the position on a permanent basis.
 He served until retirement in 1998.
 (Biography of Larry Monteith)

 President Bush toured three physics labs that focused on semiconductor and microelectronics research and joined a roundtable discussion on international competitiveness in high-tech industries.

-In conjunction with the move of the College of Textiles, the Burlington Textiles Library moved to Centennial Campus, making it the first library unit on the new campus.
+In conjunction with the move of the College of Textiles, the Burlington Textile Library moved to Centennial Campus, making it the first library unit on the new campus.
 It remained in the College of Textiles complex until December 2012, when the collections were moved into the Hunt Library.

 PAMS establishes The Science House to provide hands-on science opportunities to K-12 students.
 Today, The Science House is a national model for the interaction of university science departments and K-12 students and teachers.
 Through its main office on Centennial Campus, five satellite offices throughout the state, and its online presence, The Science House annually impacts 5,000 teachers and 35,000 students across North Carolina and beyond.

 The Women's Center opened with Jan Rogers as its coordinator.
 Rogers began the Women's Leadership Education and Action Program (LEAP), which aimed to enhance the experience of women in nontraditional fields such as math, science, and engineering.

 African American Cultural Center opened in the new Student Center Annex (later renamed Witherspoon Student Center).
 In 1992, following months of student and faculty protests, NCSU administrators granted the African American Cultural Center an operating budget.